Invasion of the Pod People

 At the centre of Reed’s series – set in the small town of Woodstock, Alabama – is one unforgettable character: the obsessive, eccentric and doomsaying horologist, John B. McLemore.
 In Reed’s rendering, McLemore is as vivid and novelistic as any subject drawn from the hand of Truman Capote.

 Bringing a literary aesthetic to audio storytelling, S-Town explores poverty, prejudice, apathy, intimacy, greed and mental illness in America today.
 In its reception, it’s stirred rich and widespread critical discussions of the form – as well as debates about journalistic ethics.
-At the Athenaeum Theatre, Reed will discuss storytelling, the unsaid, and knowing John B. McLemore.
+At the Athenaeum Theatre, with host Sally Warhaft, Reed will discuss storytelling, the unsaid, and knowing John B. McLemore.

 Brian Reed is the host and co-creator of the groundbreaking podcast S-Town, which is a production of Serial and the public radio show This American Life.
 Reed is also the senior producer of This American Life.